sharizard/portfolio-workshop/README.md

 ```

 Visit http://localhost:3000.
 In case it does not look OK, ask an adult for help.

+Then we need to link the application to our own GitHub repo.

+1. Go to Github and create a new repo.
+2. Run following command on terminal ```git remote add origin https://github.com/sharizard/{REPO_NAME}.git```
+3. Then this command ```git push -u origin master```

 Deploying to GitHub Pages:
 ```